pybop-team/PyBOP/examples/data/synthetic/README.md

 # Data description
 The data files in this directory have the following metadata

-`charge_discharge_75.csv`
+`{model}_charge_discharge_{soc}.csv`
+- Time, current, terminal voltage, and open-circuit voltage data for a Chen2020 parameters at the corresponding SOC.
+1mV of noise is applied to both voltage signals.
+- See `discharge_charge_data_gen.py` for reference

+`{model}_pulse_{soc}.csv`
-- Voltage, Current, and Time data for a Chen2020/DFN combination that started at 75% SOC.
-All other parameters were left default to the Chen2020 dataset.
-1mV of noise is applied.
+- Time, current, terminal voltage, and open-circuit voltage data for a Chen2020 parameters at the corresponding SOC.
+1mV of noise is applied to both voltage signals.
+- See `pulse_data_gen.py` for reference